Spinal Cord Research Centre

 Task bar icon and session menu, X-Win32 version 8 or later

 To launch an X session with X-Win32, first make sure it is running.
-You should have an X icon in your task bar if it is.
+You should have an X icon in your task bar's notification area on the right if it is.
 If not, start X-Win32 from the Start menu, or desktop or quick-launch icon.
 Then, click on the X icon in the task bar to get X-Win32's session menu, and from there, select the system to which you wish to login.
 If the system isn't listed there, you can add one by right-clicking on the icon and selecting X-Config from the menu.
 In the X-Config window, there is a Wizard that guides you through adding sessions to your list.
-On the local network, you can use the rexec connection method for launching sessions, but for accessing our servers from off-campus (e.g. from a laptop system or home PC), you should use SSH instead.
+Make sure you use the SSH connection method for launching sessions on our Linux systems.

 Once you've opened a session, X-Win32 may or may not ask you for a password, depending on whether you've saved the password in the session profile.
 After that, an xterm window should open, allowing you to enter commands.
 Using a remote X session, the mouse buttons should work as expected, though it's likely that Windows won't support the middle button transparently, so you may need to use the technique described in the section on Using the Mouse Buttons below.
 Any X Window applications that you run from the xterm window, including most programs in the analysis software suite, should open their own windows right on your desktop, co-existing with any Windows application windows you may have running.